moznion/Parse-KeyValue-Shellish/README.md

 - parse\_key\_value($str)

     Parses `$str` as shellish key-value and returns hash reference of parsed result.
     If value is surrounded by parenthesis, it will be evaluated as array.

-    Blocks of key-value must be separated by whitespace.
+    Blocks of key-value must be separated by white-space.

     e.g.